boehmv/2025_UPF1_NMDRHT/README.md

-# Computational analyses and plots for: Rapid UPF1 depletion illuminates the temporal dynamics of the NMD-regulated human transcriptome
+# Code for: Rapid UPF1 depletion illuminates the temporal dynamics of the NMD-regulated human transcriptome

 ------------------------------------------------------------------------

-This repository contains the analyses scripts for the project: <br/> [**Rapid UPF1 depletion illuminates the temporal dynamics of the NMD-regulated human transcriptome**](https://doi.org/10.1101/2024.03.04.583328) <br/> (available as bioRxiv preprint)
+This repository contains the scripts for the project: <br/> [**Rapid UPF1 depletion illuminates the temporal dynamics of the NMD-regulated human transcriptome**](https://doi.org/10.1101/2024.03.04.583328) <br/> (available as bioRxiv preprint)

 ## Scope

 -   This repository primarily aims to provide transparent insight into the high-throughput analysis steps used in the study of UPF1 depletion via conditional degron tags (CDT) in human cells. :warning: **NOTE:** The complete pipeline and individual scripts are currently not optimized to run on different computing infrastructures in a standardized/portable manner.
 This means that all required packages have to be installed manually and configured accordingly to reproduce the results.
 -   Additionally, all R scripts used for analyses and to create the plots are available.
 [UPF1_NMDRHT_Analysis.R](https://github.com/boehmv/2025_UPF1_NMDRHT/blob/main/UPF1_NMDRHT_Analysis.R) is the top level file.
+-   Combined with the "Resources", which can be obtained from [Zenodo](https://doi.org/10.5281/zenodo.15047819), the R scripts should allow reproducing all intermediate analyses and plots.
+    -    **NOTE:** The Resources were obmitted from this repository due to their large filesize.
+    -    The Resources contain pre-analyzed and intermediate output data.
+-   For immediate exploration, the finalized and styled Excel MainTables for Gene- and Transcript-level analyses can be used, which are found [here](https://github.com/boehmv/2025_UPF1_NMDRHT/blob/main/Tables).

-## Features / Requirements
+## Features / Requirements for raw data analysis

 -   Complete analysis of multiple RNA-Seq datasets (provided in FASTQ format; see [here](https://github.com/boehmv/2025_UPF1_NMDRHT/blob/main/Analyses/Metadata/UPF1_NMDRHT_datasets_forGitHub.csv) for dataset overview and [here](https://github.com/boehmv/2025_UPF1_NMDRHT/blob/main/Analyses/Metadata/UPF1_NMDRHT_datasets_experiments_forGitHub.csv) for individual sample identification), mapped to [Gencode v42](https://www.gencodegenes.org/human/release_42.html) / GRCh38.primary_assembly supplemented with SIRVomeERCCome (from Lexogen; [download](https://www.lexogen.com/wp-content/uploads/2018/08/SIRV_Set3_Sequences_170612a-ZIP.zip)) using STAR (short-read) or minimap2 (long-read).